What’s a solar farm?

 Development

-A solar energy company like ours works with a community like yours to find the right property for a solar project.
-We want to make sure that the land, sun exposure, and economic factors are just right.
+We work with a community like yours to find the right property for a solar project.
+We want to make sure that the land, sun exposure, and other factors, including proximity to the electric grid, are just right.

 Collaboration

-We meet with community leaders to create a project plan that benefits everyone involved and that supports local community initiatives.
+We meet with community leaders to create a project plan that benefits local stakeholders and that supports local community initiatives.

 Purchasing